spatie/typescript-transformer/docs/dtos/class-property-processors.md

 ### Walking over types

-Since a type can exist of arrays, compound types, nullable types, and more, you sometimes want to walk over these types.
+Since any type can exist of arrays, compound types, nullable types, and more, you'll sometimes need to walk (or loop) over these types to specify types case by case.
 This can be done by including the `ProcessesClassProperties` trait into your ClassPropertyProcessor.

-This trait will add a `walk` function that takes an initial type and closure.
+This trait will add a `walk` method that takes an initial type and closure.

 Let's say you have a compound type like `string|bool|int`.
-The `walk` function will run a string, bool and int type through the closure.
-You can return whatever type you want.
-In the end, the updated compound type will also be passed to the closure.
-When you return `null`, the type will be removed.
-Let's take a look at an example where we only keep the string types and remove the others:
+The `walk` method will run a `string`, `bool` and `int` type through the closure.
+You can then decide a. type to be returned per type.
+Finally, the updated compound type will also be passed to the closure.
+This gives you the opportunity to remove the type by returning `null`.

+Let's take a look at an example where we only keep `string` types and remove any others:

 ```php
 class MyClassPropertyProcessor implements ClassPropertyProcessor